 - Has very well tagged cards.

 These decks were made by students who invested their time and hearts.
 I want to thank them sincerely for saving us from going through the difficulties they faced.
 They offered us well-made and trustworthy premade Anki decks and the most precious gift as medical student: time.
-Thank you for everything!
+Thank you for everything, guys!

-You should know that these cards are not only intended for the students who would like to pass the American steps exams but also to some extent to all the international students, as medicine remains a universal science.
+You should know that these cards are not only intended for the students who would like to pass the American steps exams but also to some extent to all the international students, as medicine remains an universal science.